 Your diet heavily influences your microbiome, for good or ill.

 Evidence clearly shows that xylitol has a measurable effect on bacteria in your mouth and gut.
 In general, xylitol inhibits the growth of bacteria[*].
 While that might be a good thing for preventing cavities, it’s an unknown factor when it comes to gut health.

 In humans and animals, xylitol consumption tends to reduce the number of gram-negative bacteria and increase the number of gram-positive bacteria[*].
 While some gram-negative bacteria like Heliobacter pylori can have adverse health effects, others play an essential role in regulating your gut health[*].

 To summarize, xylitol affects the bacteria in your body, which can influence numerous aspects of your health.
-The problem is, there isn’t enough evidence to say whether this is a good thing or a bad thing.
+The problem is that there isn’t enough evidence to say whether this effect is good or bad.

 While there’s little evidence to suggest it’s harmful to cats and other pets, it’s still best to keep xylitol out of reach of any animals.
 Every animal is different, and it’s still possible xylitol could cause liver damage or other adverse effects.

 If your pet consumes xylitol, get him or her to the vet as soon as possible.
 If you act quickly, the chances of survival are high[*].

 How Much Xylitol Is Safe?

 In humans, a single dose of 20-45 grams of xylitol is generally well-tolerated, but some people are sensitive to the side effects[*].